casper-hansen/Flask-Stripe-MySQL-Bootstrapped/README.md

 ### Login to MySQL database from Mac and Linux

-Type in `mysqladmin -u root -p` and press enter.
+Type in `mysql -u root -p` and press enter.
 It will ask for your password, then you are in.